2018 Accredited Online Nurse Practitioner Programs

 All US states regulate the practices of nurse practitioners.
 Depending on the state, licensed NPs may be referred to as either an Advanced Practice Registered Nurse (APRN) or an Advanced Registered Nurse Practitioner (ARNP).
 Many states still accept an MSN with a concentration in NP studies as qualification to earn a license to practice; however, some states are slowly phasing this degree out in place of a doctoral degree.
 Applicants should consult their state's licensing board and talk to current NPs in their state to determine if the laws are likely to change soon.
 Those who do not need a doctorate for licensure purposes will probably find that a master’s degree program meets their professional needs.

 The vast majority of those working to become NPs have already received a bachelor's degree in nursing at an accredited school and are licensed as an RN.
 Only after working two or more years as an RN can people pursue an advanced nursing degree to become a nurse practitioner.
 Although there are a few programs you can take to become a licensed NP without having previously obtained a bachelor's degree, they will require quite a bit more time to complete than traditional NP programs.
 An online master's degree in nursing will take about two years to complete, while an online doctorate in nursing practice can take up to five years.
-Additionally, in order to graduate, you must complete a certain number of clinical hours.
-Usually, this number will be somewhere in the hundreds.
+Additionally, in order to graduate, you must complete a certain number, usually hundreds, of clinical hours.

 To work as an NP anywhere in the United States, you must obtain a license through your state's nursing board.
 You should first look to achieve certification (otherwise known as the Certified Nurse Practitioner) through the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
 However, to even be able to sit for the NP certification exam, you must meet a number of eligibility requirements.
 For example, the certification eligibility criteria for the Family Nurse Practitioner-Board Certified includes holding an active RN license that was administered in the United States and having obtained a master's, post-master's, or doctoral degree from a program accredited by the Commission on Collegiate Nursing Education or the National League for Nursing Accrediting Commission.